LVVTA_logo

 Design Approval

-The Design Approval falls in the 'Build Approval Process', which is voluntary, or as required by the HCTM where it states a specific 'item' in a low volume vehicle must be individually approved in writing by the Technical Advisory Committee of the Low Volume Vehicle Technical Association (Inc), through the build approval process in ‘Chapter 4 - Build Approval Process’ This is an approval system which assesses the main critical function components of a vehicle, for example chassis, steering, suspension, and brakes.
+The Design Approval falls in the 'Build Approval Process', which is voluntary, or as required by the CCM where it states a specific 'item' in a low volume vehicle must be individually approved in writing by the Technical Advisory Committee of the Low Volume Vehicle Technical Association (Inc), through the build approval process in ‘Chapter 4 - Build Approval Process’ This is an approval process which assesses the main critical function components of a vehicle, for example chassis, steering, suspension, and brakes.
 It also covers a range of additional items to assist a person who is building or extensively modifying their vehicle.
 A design approval is valid for one vehicle only.
 Use all relevant sections of the application form, and delete any irrelevant sections.

 Common examples: custom space-frame chassis, custom independent front or rear suspension system, composite chassis, seatbelt anchorages into composite structure, custom hub carriers, approval to weld a casting or forging, custom spindles or uprights, cast a critical component, custom steering wheel, weld a steering component, steering quickener, offset or bell-crank brake pedal, custom plastic fuel tank, custom wheels.